KhoudiaThiam/RNA-seq_Analysis/tutorial.md

 - Introduction to assembly and (pseudo)counting tools
 time_estimation: 8H
 key_points:
-  This course will NOT allow you to design an analysis pipeline set-up for your specific needs
+- This course will NOT allow you to design an analysis pipeline set-up for your specific needs
 - This course WILL give you the basis information to understand and run a generic RNA-seq analysis, its key steps and problematics, and how to interact with bioinformaticians/bioanalysts that can analyze your RNA-seq datasets
-contributors:
+supporting_materials:
+  available_on_these_galaxies:
+    known_working:
+      - UseGalaxy.fr
+      - UseGalaxy.fr
+contributions:
   authorship:
     -
     -